Unlie9/SPA-service/README.md

 # SPA-service
 ### Description
 SPA-Service is a full-stack single-page application (SPA) designed to provide a smooth, real-time user experience by leveraging modern web technologies.
-The project seamlessly integrates the following technologies:

-## Features
+This project demonstrates the integration of a modern SPA frontend with a powerful Django backend, utilizing real-time capabilities and cloud infrastructure to deliver a production-ready solution.

 - **Django**: backend framework, offering a robust and scalable architecture for server-side logic.
 - **Django REST Framework**: to create a flexible and powerful API.